Zara Whiteley

 You might be grieving the death of a loved one, the end of a relationship, or even the life you thought you’d be living by now.
 Or perhaps you’re simply exhausted by the effort it takes to hold everything together.

 In our work together, I offer a calm, compassionate space where you can begin to make sense of what you’re feeling, explore your experiences at your own pace, and find practical, supportive ways to manage life’s challenges - with more clarity, confidence, and self-kindness.
+Many clients choose to start with a small number of sessions to explore what’s going on and then we decide together how to continue.

 Clients often tell me they feel lighter after sessions - more grounded, more themselves.
 Together, we can gently uncover your inner resources and rebuild a sense of meaning.
+I currently have limited availability for new clients.

 If this resonates with you, I invite you to get in touch for a free intro call.
 I know it can feel scary contacting a stranger to ask for help, but I promise I will try my best to make it as painless as possible!
 I'm quite down to earth and tend to keep the intro calls quite light; the intro call is a chance for us to connect and see whether working together feels right for you.